 Once brine reaches concentrations approaching 30% in the evaporative hedges, almost 90% of the freshwater content will have been removed.
-At this point the brine will reach concentrations that are too high for continuing the evaporation process.
+At this point, the brine will get a too high concentration to continue the evaporation process.
 The brine will then be left in salt evaporation ponds and form the basis for ordinary commercial salt production.
-Salt evaporation ponds, also called salterns or salt pans, are shallow artificial ponds traditionally designed to produce salts from sea water or other brines.
-The brine from the evaporative hedges in a Sahara Forest Project Facility will be fed into such large ponds and the remaining water will be drawn out through natural evaporation, allowing the salt to be subsequently harvested.
+Salt evaporation ponds, also called salterns or salt pans, are shallow artificial ponds traditionally designed to produce salts from seawater or other brines.
+The brine from the evaporative hedges in a Sahara Forest Project Facility will be fed into such large ponds.
+The remaining water will be drawn out through natural evaporation, allowing the salt to be harvested.

-A traditional desalination plants normally extract less than 50% of the available freshwater before returning the brine as a waste product to the sea.
-The return of water with increased salinity and reduced oxygen content can lead to significant disruptions on often already fragile coastal ecosystems, by creating a habitat unnaturally favorable to species that can tolerate high salinities and by suffocating organisms that reside on the sea floor when heavier oxygen-depleted brine sinks.
-Moreover, for inland facilities returning brine to the sea represents an additional infrastructural and operational cost, while dumping it on land has unacceptable consequences for groundwater and soil quality.
-In a Sahara Forest Project Facility we are instead achieving a zero-discharge facility, ending up with salt as a commercial product.
+Traditional desalination plants typically extract less than 50% of the available freshwater before returning the brine as a waste product to the sea.
+The return of water with increased salinity and reduced oxygen content can lead to significant disruptions on often already fragile coastal ecosystems by creating a habitat unnaturally favorable to species that can tolerate high salinities and by suffocating organisms that reside on the seafloor when heavier oxygen-depleted brine sinks.
+Moreover, returning brine to the sea for inland facilities represents an additional infrastructural and operational cost, while dumping it on land has unacceptable consequences for groundwater and soil quality.
+In a Sahara Forest Project Facility, we are instead achieving a zero-discharge facility, with salt as a commercial product.